planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

 Your GeoTIFF is now published in GeoServer.
 You can now view the layer using the Layer Preview as in previous sections.
-Clicking on the map will display the RGB values for that particular point.
+Clicking the map will display the RGB values for that particular point.

 --------------------------------------------------